-- Online Payment - This is often done through online third-parties providers like PayPal, Apple Pay, Google Pay, Venmo, etc. This method is preferred when you want a payment to be made quickly.
+- Online Payment - This is often done through online third-party providers like PayPal, Apple Pay, Google Pay, Venmo, etc. This method is preferred when you want a payment to be made quickly.

-- Credit cards and debit cards - Another convenient and quick method for those who don't have access to the third-parties payment provider.
+- Credit cards and debit cards - Another convenient and quick method for those who don't have access to a third-party payment provider.
 However, it may be subjected to high transaction fees.

 The three options above are mostly applicable to both domestic and international payment